tactik8/scrape_website/README.md

 ## input:
-string: the url fo the image to analyze or list of urls
+string: the url of the webpage to scrape or list of urls

 ## output:
 json list of structured records